pocketsvg/PocketSVG/README.md

 ## Usage
 1. Draw your bezier path in a vector graphics editor such as Illustrator, Inkscape, [Sketch](http://www.bohemiancoding.com/sketch/), etc.
-1. Save as an SVG
+1. Save as an SVG.
-1. Drag and drop it into your Xcode project
+1. Drag and drop it into your Xcode project.
-1. Create a PocketSVG object:
+1. Follow these easy steps:

 ```obj-c
     //1: Create a PocketSVG object from your SVG file: